 The persons whose names are printed on the enclosed form of proxy will vote all the shares in respect of which they are appointed to act in accordance with the instructions indicated on the form of proxy.
-If the form of proxy does not provide for any instructions, these persons will vote in favour of the proposals made by the Management of the Company.
+If the form of proxy does not provide for any instructions, these persons will vote in favour of the proposals made by the Management of the Company; and against the shareholder proposal attached as Schedule "A" to this Circular.